Kup135/RAG-Planning/README.md

 These notebooks work best with Python version 3.9.6 You can find under requirements.txt all necessary libraries and their recommended versions.

+To recreate the virtual environment:

+pip install -r requirements.txt

 ## Files Structure
 The PythonNotebooks folder contains the 3 notebooks to run manually the 3 stages of the system: